 This doesn’t mean you have to ditch the zoom lens.
 Use both or interchange between the two.
 This is why you will notice many wedding photographers using two cameras—one with a zoom and one with a prime.

-These are not candid shots per se, but they will have that candid or real feeling, and when you mix those poses with natural emotions that come from a conversation with your subject, the possibilities are endless.
+These are not candid shots per se, but they will have that candid or real feeling.
+When you mix those poses with natural emotions that come from a conversation with your subject, the possibilities are endless.

-In these specific cases, just tell the group that you are going to take some candid photographs of everyone hanging out, and ask people to do their best to pretend you’re not there.
+In these specific cases, just tell the group that you are going to take some candid photographs of everyone hanging out.
+Ask people to do their best to pretend you’re not there.

 Similarly, for portrait sessions, have the subjects act out a particular scenario or conversation.
-Tell them that if you want them to do something specific or to look at the camera, you will ask them, but otherwise to forget about your presence.
+Tell them that if you want them to do something specific or to look at the camera, you will ask them.
+Otherwise they can forget about your presence.

 Sometimes all it takes is that prompt and the room will immediately get more comfortable.
 It gives them the permission to forget about you.